Inference for Treatment Effects Conditional on Generalized Principal Strata using Instrumental Variables: Introduction

-A key result in our analysis is a characterization of the identified set for such parameters under these assumptions in terms of existence of a non-negative solution to linear systems of equations with a special structure.
-Using this result, we exploit results in \cite{fang2023inference} to develop a test for the null hypothesis that a pre-specified value for the parameter of interest lies in the identified set.
-Importantly, the resulting test remains well behaved even in ``high-dimensional'' settings, meaning it is uniformly consistent in level over a large class of distributions satisfying weak assumptions and permitting the support of the outcome, treatment and instrument or the support of the response types to be large relative to the sample size.
-Through test inversion, we may also construct confidence regions for the identified set that are uniformly consistent in level.
+A key result in our analysis is a characterization of the identified set for such parameters under these assumptions and the testable restrictions for the assumptions themselves in terms of existence of a non-negative solution to linear systems of equations with a special structure.
+Using this result, we build on results in \cite{fang2023inference} to develop a test for the null hypothesis that a pre-specified value for the parameter of interest lies in the identified set as well as the null hypothesis that the testable restrictions are satisfied.
+Importantly, the resulting tests remain well behaved even in ``high-dimensional'' settings, meaning it is uniformly consistent in level over a large class of distributions satisfying weak assumptions and permitting, among other things, the support of the treatment and instrument or the support of the response types to be ``large'' relative to the sample size.
+Through test inversion, we may also construct confidence regions for such parameters that are uniformly consistent in level.
+We highlight that while our test builds on \cite{fang2023inference}, it leverages the structure of our problem to obtain novel strong approximations that significantly improve on the coupling rates of \cite{fang2023inference}.
+These coupling results for high-dimensional vectors of estimates of conditional probabilities and their bootstrap counterparts may be of independent interest.

-For a very limited number of special cases of our general framework, other methods for inference have been proposed in the previous literature; see, e.g., \cite{cheng2006bounds}, \cite{bhattacharya2008treatment,bhattacharya2012treatment}, and \cite{machado2019instrumental}.
-These approaches all rely upon closed-form expressions for the identified set for the parameter of interest, which must be computed on a case-by-case basis.
-Moreover, as explained in Remark \ref{remark:analytical}, such an approach is only computationally feasible when the support of the response types is very small.
-In contrast, our approach does not rely on such expressions and remains computationally feasible even in high-dimensional settings.
-Finally, we note that a by-product of our analysis is that the bounds for the parameter of interest in \cite{cheng2006bounds} are not sharp; see Remark \ref{remark:chengandsmall} for further discussion.
-Further, as explained in Remark \ref{remark:bootstrap}, the approach to inference developed in \cite{cheng2006bounds} is invalid in that the resulting confidence regions may fail to cover the parameter of interest with (approximately) the desired coverage probability even in large samples.
+Other methods for inference have been proposed in the prior literature for some special cases of our framework.
+For inference on certain treatment effect parameters, see, e.g., \cite{cheng2006bounds}, \cite{bhattacharya2008treatment,bhattacharya2012treatment}, and \cite{machado2019instrumental}; for inference on the validity of the assumptions, see, e.g., \cite{kitagawa2015test}, \cite{heckman2018unordered}, \cite{sun2023instrument}, and \cite{bai2025sharp}.
+These approaches rely upon closed-form expressions for the identified set for the parameter of interest or testable inequalities, which must be proved or computed on a case-by-case basis.
+When such expressions need to be computed, the methods are feasible only when the support of response types is small.
+In contrast, our approach does not rely on such closed-form expressions and remains computationally feasible even in high-dimensional settings.
+A key strength of our approach is its broad applicability, including in settings for which no existing methods apply.